 USS Spiegel Grove

 The USS Spiegel Grove was acquired from the US Navy for use as an artificial reef.
 Unfortunately, upon sinking, the ship landed upside down.
-After significant effort by salvagers, the massive, 152 metre/500 foot long vessel was moved onto its starboard side.
+After significant effort by salvagers, the massive, 152 meter/500 foot long vessel was moved onto its starboard side.

 Then, one night, storm surge from Hurricane Dennis flipped the Spiegel Grove perfectly upright.
 Imagine being the first diver to drop in on this ship after the storm!